k2-gc/object-detection-format-converter/README.md

 Dataset format converter for object detection

 ## Overview
 Deep learning field for image processing has many dataset format.
-For object detection task, MSCOCO, Yolo, PascalVOC and so on are frequently used and sometimes we have to convert our dataset annotation files to another.
+For object detection task, MSCOCO, YOLO, PascalVOC and so on are frequently used and sometimes we have to convert our dataset annotation files to another.
 To deal with this, I creat dataset format converter for object detection.
 Supported dataset formats are below.

 * [x] MSCOCO
-* [x] Yolo
+* [x] YOLO
 * [x] PascalVOC
 * [x] KITTI